12 reasons why you should travel to Suriname right now

 What else should I know?

 I would love to add another thing.
-I talked about Suriname Airways already.
+I talked about Surinam Airways already.
 Just to save you some trouble - it is often falsely called Suriname Airlines.

 1. The least likely destination in South America